Counseling and Psychological Services

 Harrison College of Pharmacy student-pharmacists and graduate students have access to counseling and psychological services when they feel they need assistance.

 On the Auburn campus, Abigail Camden can be found in Cary Hall in the Auburn University Psychological Services Center.
 Students in Mobile have access to University of South Alabama’s Counseling and Testing Services.
 To schedule an appointment, call 251-460-7051 or visit www.southalabama.edu/departments/counseling/.
 For other resources in Mobile visit www.southalabama.edu/departments/counseling/mhemergencies.html.

 Camden is a doctoral candidate in the Auburn Clinical Psychology program.
-If students have a spouse or significant other, both are welcome to attend a session together.

 To schedule an appointment, please email her at email@example.com.

 Other available services:

 - Students may contact Student Counseling Services (Monday-Thursday, 8 a.m. - 5 p.m.; Friday 8 a.m. - 12 p.m.) at 334-844-5123 or come directly to the SCS.
 Their offices are located on the second floor of the Auburn University Medical Clinic, 400 Lem Morrison Dr., Suite 2086.
 AUMC is located on the corner of Lem Morrison Dr. and Duncan Dr. Their services are free to all Auburn students.